Published on 24/02/2025 & Updated on 17/12/2025.

 With MITM attacks accounting for 19% of all successful cyber attacks, there is a critical need for effective prevention measures that protect sensitive information.

-We’ll cover 5 man in the middle attack prevention strategies below, so you can prevent MITM attacks and keep your organisation’s communications secure.
+We’ll cover 5 man-in-the-middle attack prevention strategies below, so you can prevent MITM attacks and keep your organisation’s communications secure.

 How To Prevent Man-In-The-Middle Attacks

-Here are 5 man in the middle attack prevention strategies you can use to protect your privacy online.
+Here are 5 man-in-the-middle attack prevention strategies you can use to protect your privacy online.

-1. Secure Your Wi-Fi and Router Login Credentials
+Secure Your Wi-Fi and Router Login Credentials

 According to research from All About Cookies, 69% of internet users connect to public Wi-Fi networks at least once a week, even though they are increasingly aware of the Wi-Fi security risks involved.